 Now, every time I feel shame or guilt or unease, I remind myself of the truth:

-And bit by bit, I can feel the last bit of residue from my childhood religion washing away.
+And bit by bit, I can feel the residue from my childhood religion washing away.

 So, if you’ve been struggling with a long-standing pattern that needs to change, DON'T GIVE UP.

 The unwanted results you see in your life will lead you straight to your own hidden beliefs.